California Rules of Court Document Filing Requirements

 Required elements, certificates, and structural requirements for court documents.
-This page is scoped to California Judicial Branch - Statewide Rules and Forms; use the court rules overview to switch categories without leaving this court.
+This page is scoped to California Rules of Court; use the court rules overview to switch categories without leaving this court.

-Notice of motion must state the nature of the order sought and grounds in the opening paragraph.
+Notices of motion must state, in the opening paragraph, the nature of the order sought and the grounds for obtaining it.

 Source text: A notice of motion must state in the opening paragraph the nature of the order being sought and the grounds for issuance of the order.